 The planning your application section has a fuller timetable and information about further opportunities after the national recruitment round.

-If you cannot find the answer to anything about stroke medicine recruitment on our website, the Physician Specialty Recruitment Office runs an email helpdesk which can be contacted with any queries.
+If you cannot find the answer to anything about stroke medicine recruitment on our website, the Physician Specialty Recruitment Office runs a helpdesk which can be contacted with any queries.
 Normally, queries will be responded to within 48 hours (excluding bank holidays and weekends).

 Best wishes, and good luck with your application,